plum-css/plum/_docs/core.md

 navigation: true
 ---

-The core should contain only [universal](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors) and [type](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors) selectors and resets that will be shared across your entire application.
+Core files contain styles and resets that will be shared across your entire application.

 {% mermaid %}
 graph LR;